degeri/go-fuzz/ideas.md

 anecdotally, new corpus entries get found faster shortly after initial triage is complete. then it slows down. is this accurate? if so, why??

+---

+do coverage analysis at build time: build a graph (grid?) of distances from every block to another. use this information to better estimate "depth" -- not the number of mutations, but how far into the code a corpus entry actually reaches. (maybe use the new analysis toy?)